MicrosoftDocs/power-platform/power-platform/admin/finance-operations-storage-capacity.md

 :::image type="content" source="media/finance-operations-storage-finops-tab.png" alt-text="Screenshot of the Finance and Operations page with capacity data by environment.":::

-### Table-level drill-down into Storage Consumption Details for finance and operations environments
+### Table-level, drill-down view into storage consumption details for finance and operations environments
-Select the finance and operations database usage entry on the **Finance and operations** tab to to see a table-level, drill-down view of how each table in your finance and operations environment is using capacity.You have the ability to obtain a near real-time snapshot of the table-level storage consumption.
+Select the finance and operations database usage entry on the **Finance and operations** tab to to see a table-level, drill-down view of how each table in your finance and operations environment is using capacity.
+You have the ability to obtain a near real-time snapshot of the table-level storage consumption.
 Additionally, you can track the time series trend, gaining insights into the evolution of storage across finance and operation tables.
 You also have the option to download the details in csv format for streamlined, data analysis and reporting.

 :::image type="content" source="media/finance-operations-storage-capacity/fno-database-usage.png " alt-text="Screenshot of the tab showing storage consumption for each finance and operations environment.":::